Eco-Friendly Electric Fireplaces: How Do They Stack Up?

 2. A flue is not required for an electric fireplace, avoiding the related heat loss.
-In fact, homeowners in Massachusetts frequently have a Boston roofer cap their chimney to block the cold air, rain, and snow that comes with a New England winter.
+In fact, homeowners in Massachusetts frequently call a Boston roofer to cap their chimney and block out the cold air, rain, and snow that come with a New England winter.
 The new electric fireplace can then be set up on their existing hearth.

 3. An electric fireplace is an efficient source of heat.
 One hundred percent of its electrical power is converted to heat, unlike wood-burning or natural gas fireplaces, which may dissipate as much as 50 percent of their heat energy into the atmosphere.
 The best electrical fireplace for conserving energy is one which has a thermostat, allowing you to control the level of heat desired.

 4. Your electric fireplace also provides zone heating (a localized source of heat), with the capacity to warm a room of up to 400 square feet.
 Why waste power running your central HVAC system if you are alone or your family is gathered in one room?
 Just turn on the fireplace instead.
 When you’re ready, switch off the heat immediately with a flick of the remote.
 The fireplace can also be operated by means of a timer.